- Clinical science

 - Flexible sigmoidoscopy, colonoscopy, or barium enema: to exclude suspected malignancy (especially in patients over the age of 40)

-- Anal skin tags = harmless, skin‑colored folds at the anal verge, often at 12 o'clock in the lithotomy position
+- Anal skin tags: folds of skin at the anal verge, often at 12 o'clock in the lithotomy position (benign, but may become inflamed or itch)

 - Hypertrophied anal papillae